 Beautiful fluidity again to depict the ocean in which a tenor melody is heard in its midst amongst the sound of the waves.
 The atmosphere created by Ravel with an insistent melodic accompaniment of quite complicated rhythmic precision that pushes the sounds forward.
 Gradually a storm is brewing and Kasparas with extraordinary technical brilliance could portray this scene with excitement and mastery as notes covered the entire keyboard.
 Playing of scintillating brilliance and poetic fantasy in which the pedal could add a sumptuous range of colours.Suddenly the storm passes and the waves are calmed as they are played with relentless whispered precision by the right hand, the left intoning a hymn of thanksgiving as calm is restored and this masterly tone poem finishes with wistful washes of sound.

 I must confess that I have known of the existence of the Java Suite for some time but have never had the opportunity of hearing it until today.
 Of course it is the complete opposite of the refined genius of the piano who so entranced me when I heard a historic piano role of his at the Brentford Piano Museum.
-A performance of Liszt’s ‘La leggerezza’ that I had never heard sounds like that from the piano of such whispered perfection.
-I hunted out his 53 studies based on Chopin where he combines the two G flat studies together ,one in the right hand and the other in the left ,at the same time!!
+A performance of Liszt’s ‘La leggerezza’ that I had never heard such sounds of whispered perfection before.
+Rubinstein simply declared that even if he lived five hundred years he would never be able to play with the same technical perfection as Godowsky.
+I hunted out his 53 studies based on Chopin’s , where he combines the two G flat studies together ,one in the right hand and the other in the left ,at the same time, with the title ‘Badinage’ !
 I found them eventually in the archive of London University Library but they have now been published and are readily available for all those fearless enough to try to play them!
 Cherkassky played the study for the left hand alone of Godowsky’s magical transcription of op 10 n.
 6 where the simple melodic outline is embellished with a web of magical sounds played with featherlight jeux perlé of another age.

 So it was a surprise to research a little about this suite and Godowsky and it became apparent why Kasparas had chosen to play it, because Godowsky was of Lithuanian origin too!
 Debussy had been much influenced by Oriental sounds and the Gamelan in particular when Indonesia came to the Paris Exhibition of 1900.
 Godowsky, on the other hand, went to Indonesia to see for himself.

 ‘Gamelan’ a work of oriental sounds of great luminosity and much use of the pedals adding extraordinary colour but not the refinement that I was expecting of Godowsky the greatest pianist the world has ever known .
-Kasparas gave a dynamic drive and burning conviction to this piece with a kaleidoscope of magic sounds.The ‘Puppet Shadow Plays’ was a simple melodic line that flowed with simplicity and meandering insistence.
-The ‘Great Day’ was celebrated with rousing brilliance with a joyous outpouring of insistent bell like sounds .Indian dance rhythms abound reaching a passionate climax of brilliance and technical mastery.
+Kasparas gave a dynamic drive and burning conviction to this piece with a kaleidoscope of magic sounds.The ‘Puppet Shadow Plays’ had a melodic line that flowed with simplicity and meandering insistence.
+The ‘Great Day’ was celebrated with rousing brilliance and the joyous outpouring of insistent bell like sounds .Indian dance rhythms abound reaching a passionate climax of brilliance and technical mastery.

 Kasparas Mikužis is a Lithuanian-born pianist based in London.
 Named as one of Classic FM’s ‘Rising Stars’ for 2025, he has taken the stages of various highly respected venues such as the Concertgebouw in Amsterdam and the Lithuanian National Philharmonic.
 In May 2025, Kasparas was one of the winners of the Young Classical Artists Trust (YCAT) international auditions.
 Highlights include recitals at the Bridgewater Hall in Manchester, UK, the Krzysztof Penderecki Centre in Luslawice, Poland and his debut at Wigmore Hall in London.
 Kasparas has also performed at the United Nations Headquarters in Geneva on multiple occasions.
 Other notable appearances include performances the season-opening concert of the Kharkiv Philharmonic Hall with the Kharkiv Philharmonic Symphony Orchestra under conductor Yuri Yanko.
 He also performed as a solo artist at the Eudon Choi show during London Fashion Week 2023.